oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-sure-you-get-brownie-points/rule.md

-Figure: Developers, when you get good feedback from anyone at the client's company, forward their comments onto the boss at the client's company and CC your manager​​
+Figure: Developers, when you get good feedback from anyone at the client's company, forward their comments onto the boss at the client's company and CC your manager